asymmetryfinance/afeth/Operating-Manual.md

 into two main sections: admin and user.
 "Admin" refers to any priviledged roles and "user" is any permissionless actions that are accessible by anyone.

+## Admin

+> [!CAUTION]
+> In case of an on-going exploit or other emergency invoke the `AfEth::emergencyShutdown()` method,
+> this will pause all deposit/withdrawal functions as well as disable the votium strategy, note that
+> this method may consume quite a bit of gas.

 ## User